AI Chat Paper

 Abstract

 This work aims to compare the chemical composition and anti-inflammatory effects on RAW264.7 macrophages of Keemun black tea stems and leaves.
-Fifty volatile compounds were identified in tea stems and leaves, and aldehydes, alcohols, and esters were the main volatile compound categories.
-Eleven key volatile compounds, including geraniol, phenylacetaldehyde, methyl salicylate, linalool, etc. contributed to distinguishing the tea stems from the tea leaves.
-In the quantitative and LC-MS-based metabolomics analysis, higher contents of amino acids, monosaccharides, and quinic acid were found in stems than in leaves.
+A total of 50 volatile compounds were identified in tea stems and leaves, and aldehydes, alcohols, and esters were the main volatile compound categories.
+There were 11 key volatile compounds, including geraniol, benzeneacetaldehyde, methyl salicylate, linalool, etc. contributed to distinguishing the tea stems from the tea leaves.
+In the quantitative and liquid chromatography-mass spectrometry (LC-MS)-based metabolomics analysis, higher contents of amino acids, monosaccharides, and quinic acids were found in stems than those in leaves.
 Inversely, higher contents of tea pigments, flavan-3-ols, gallic acid, purine alkaloids, and flavonol glycosides were present in tea leaves than in stems.
 LC-MS-based metabolomics also revealed that organic acids were the most critical non-volatile compounds responsible for the differences between tea stems and leaves.
-Furthermore, tea stems had better inhibiting effects of pro-inflammatory cytokines (IL-1β and IL-6) in lipopolysaccharide-challenged RAW264.7 macrophages than tea leaves, while no significant differences exist between leaves and stems for inhibiting the secretion of TNF-α and NO. In conclusion, our results support using Keemun black tea stems as a novel source of anti-inflammatory compounds.
+Furthermore, tea stems had better inhibiting effects of pro-inflammatory cytokines (interleukin (IL)-1β and IL-6) in lipopolysaccharide-challenged RAW264.7 macrophages than tea leaves, while no significant differences exist between leaves and stems for inhibiting the secretion of tumor necrosis factor α (TNF-α) and NO. In conclusion, our results support using Keemun black tea stems as a novel source of anti-inflammatory compounds.

 Electronic Supplementary Material